-We are Singapore’s first private and only not-for-profit Catholic acute tertiary care hospital.
-We provide compassionate, excellent and holistic healthcare to serve all with love.
+We are Singapore’s only not-for-profit Catholic acute tertiary care hospital.
+We provide compassionate and holistic healthcare to serve all with love.

 The history of Mount Alvernia Hospital began in 1949 with the arrival of Sister Mary Angela McBrien, Sister Mary Camillus Walsh and Sister Mary Baptista Hennessy.
 Back then, public hospitals were overcrowded and understaffed.
-The nuns from the Franciscan Missionaries of the Divine Motherhood (FMDM) who worked at the hospital felt that more could be done to bridge the gap.
+The nuns from the Franciscan Missionaries of the Divine Motherhood (FMDM) felt that more could be done to bridge the gap.

 So pooling their savings and salaries, the FMDM Sisters started a core fund and canvassed for donations.
 Many generous individuals and companies responded to the call and eventually, enough was collected to build a new hospital.
 The hospital was officially opened on March 4, 1961 with 60 beds.

-Today, the hospital is a 304-bed general acute care medical institution; with tertiary medical capabilities and two multi-disciplinary medical specialist centres.
-The hospital is supported by over 1,200 accredited doctors, with about 160 specialist doctors located on the campus.
+Today, the hospital is a 300+ bed general acute care medical institution – with tertiary medical capabilities, a 10-storey maternity and paediatric centre, two multi-disciplinary medical specialist centres and an integrated oncology services centre.
+The hospital is supported by over 1,200 accredited doctors, with more than 200 specialist doctors located on the campus.
 As the hospital develops, more medical suites will be built and the pool of doctors is expected to grow.

 An exempt charity, the hospital’s annual surplus goes into developing and upgrading the hospital, supporting the Assisi Hospice and community outreach activities.